ronin13/ronin13.github.com/pages/consult.md

 permalink: /pages/consult/
 ---

-Note: Following is based strictly on my availability (outside my [work](http://www.percona.com/about-us/our-team/raghavendra-prabhu) hours).
+Note: Following is based strictly on my availability.
 Contact me for more details.

 * I can undertake consulting assignments, primarily in linux domain.
 * Virtualization and containers - KVM, Docker, CoreOS, Kubernetes, LXC.